-Abu Dhabi is the United Arab Emirates’ capital city and represents many of the region’s culture and values.
+Abu Dhabi is the United Arab Emirates’ capital city and represents many of its culture and values.
 So it is no surprise that Abu Dhabi has plenty to offer you and your family.
 From incredible theme parks to unforgettable water activities, this island location means that there is no shortage of water activities in Abu Dhabi, from jet skiing, paddle boarding, and boat cruises.

 If you have smaller children, this is probably where you’ll want to take them.
 This is a smaller water park without the larger crowds.
 This park features an undercover main splash structure with a shallow pool, four small slides, a crawl tunnel, and a tipping bucket.
 You’ll also find a small-scale lazy river to float in as well if that’s what you’re looking for.
 Kids also have access to water guns, bumper boats, and surf wrangler.

 Musical Water Fountain At Yas Marina